rwrcooper/Climate-Model-Comparisons/README.md

 The analysis was done for all available models for the domains: Africa, Australia, Central America, East Asia, Europe, North America, South America, and for all hazards listed above.

 Here is a short summary of results.
-We will look at the East Asia domain (EAS-44) (as there were only 4 model available, some other domains had up to 22) and the hazard extreme heat (tasmax).
+We will look at the *East Asia* domain (EAS-44) (as there were only 4 model available, some other domains had up to 22) and the hazard *extreme heat* (tasmax).

 ### Slope plots

-Here ...
+For the slope plot a linear model was produced for each grid cell for the values of annual maximum temperature from years 2000 to 2100.
+The slope (trend) for each grid-cell is shown for each available model.
+The same colour scheme is used for each model for comparrison.
+This is displayed next to a time-mean of the metric for each gridcell over the years 1981 to 2010.

 ![tasmax_yearmax_slope](https://user-images.githubusercontent.com/48542067/132932534-7c76211c-7b65-490a-a8d5-e5eb063782e7.png)